Sahil321-coder-code/RasBuddy/JOURNAL.md

 ![image](https://github.com/user-attachments/assets/461667cd-eb3d-4e78-9c2b-44ed97a6aac6)

 *Below is the folder structure.
-Your folder structure for Raspberry Pi Imager should resemble this, and also unzip the VOSK model file as specified in the structure*
+Your folder structure for Pycharm should resemble this, and also unzip the VOSK model file as specified in the structure*

 So, today is the last day, and  I have successfully completed the Python Programming.
 The file of Python Programming is given in the Important Files > Program files > ( Here you will get the file )